Teodor92/interview-questions/TypeScript.md

 # TypeScript interview questions

 - Which are the different data types supported by TypeScript?
+What do they represent?
 > `boolean`, `number`, `string`, `object`, `Array`, `enum`, `any`, `void`, `never`, `unknown`

 - What are classes in TypeScript?